Our complaints procedure aims to:

 Anyone who wishes to make a complaint may do so:

 A written complaint will be acknowledged within five working days.
-The letter of acknowledgement will acknowledgement will state when a full response can be expected to the complaint, if appropriate.
+The letter of acknowledgement will state when a full response can be expected to the complaint, if appropriate.
 A complaint may not be accepted if it is vexatious, frivolous, repetitious or is inappropriate in any other respect.

 There are three stages to the complaints procedure.
 The stages are.